Energy-Based Reranking: Improving Neural Machine Translation Using Energy-Based Models: Experiments

-To construct the energy network, we use a pretrained BERT~\cite{devlin-etal-2019-bert} from Huggingface~\cite{Wolf2019HuggingFacesTS} as our pretrained language model and project the mean-pooled hidden state of BERT into a scalar value.
+To construct the energy network over the sentences of the target language, we use a pretrained BERT~\cite{devlin-etal-2019-bert} from Huggingface~\cite{Wolf2019HuggingFacesTS} as our pretrained language model and project the hidden state of BERT for each output token into a scalar value and define the energy value of the target sentence as the average of the scalar values.
 We use the \textit{BERT-base uncased} model with 12 encoder layers, 768 hidden state dimension, 12 attention heads and 110M parameters.
 For the projection layer, we use a 2-layer MLP with 256 hidden variables.
 In our experiments, we only train the parameters of the projection layer and the rest of BERT's parameters remain frozen.
 We use margin weight of $\alpha=10$ and temperature $T=1000$ for our experiments.
 We regularize the projection layer using L2 regularization.
 Models are optimized using Adam \cite{kingma2014method} with parameters $\beta_1 = 0.9$, $\beta_2 = 0.98$, and $\epsilon = 1e^{-8}$ and a learning rate of $0.01$.
 We run all experiments on 1 Nvidia TESLA M40 GPU.